manalynx/100-days-of-code/log.md

 1- I'v completed all the instructions  provided to finish the "survey form".\
 2- I added all the requested elements without styling.

+**Thoughts**:\
-**Thoughts** Today I was lazy and unsatasfied with my progress but still I did all what I could do.
+Today I was lazy and unsatasfied with my progress but still I did all what I could do.

 **Link(s) to work**
 1- [cafe Survey Form ](https://manalynx.github.io/survey-form/)